Iriadamant

-The Iriadamant were a community that lived in northern Finland from 1991–1993.
+The Iriadamant were a community, also described as a cult, that lived in northern Finland from 1991–1993.
 The residents of the community were mainly French and Belgian but dressed in Native American costumes.
-The group arrived in Finland with the support of Professor Erkki Pulliainen of the University of Oulu with the intention of "studying living in nature".
+The group arrived in Finland with the support of Professor Erkki Pulliainen of the University of Oulu with the intention of "studying living in nature" and learning self-sufficiency.
 In the fall of 1991, the group founded a camp near Kittilä.
-Although of European descent, they were referred to as "Kittilä indians" (Finnish: Kittilän intiaaneja) or "lifestyle indians" (Finnish: elintapaintiaani).
-When it was first established, the camp was generally viewed in a positive light.
+Although of European descent, they were referred to as "Kittilä's Indians" (Finnish: Kittilän intiaanit) or "lifestyle Indians" (Finnish: elämäntapaintiaani).
+When the camp was first established, it was generally viewed in a positive light.